Ammonia has a sharp odor and is used in fertilizers, refrigeration, and cleaning products.

 Ammonia is a colorless gas with a sharp, pungent odor.
 It is both manufactured and also produced naturally by bacteria, decaying plants and animals, and animal waste.
 In its natural form, ammonia is found in water, soil, and air, and is a source of nitrogen for plants and animals.
-It is commonly sold in liquid form, and is a corrosive chemical.
+It is commonly sold in liquid form and is a corrosive chemical.
 The chemical formula for ammonia is NH3.
-How might I be exposed to ammonia?

 When ammonia is manufactured, it is primarily used to make fertilizer.
 It is used to manufacture synthetic fibers, textiles, pulp and paper, pesticides, explosives, smelling salts, cleaning products, rocket fuel, fuel cells, and some foods and beverages.
 Ammonia is also used to make other chemicals, including nitric acid and cyanide.

 Industries that use ammonia include metal treating and chlorine water treatment.
 Ammonia is also used in the rubber industry to stabilize raw latex and in the petroleum industry to protect equipment.
 It is used on grapefruit, lemons, and oranges to control fungal growth during warehousing.

 Ammonia is used as a refrigerant in industrial facilities, including meat, poultry, and fish processing facilities; dairy and ice cream plants; wineries and breweries; juice and soft drink processing facilities; cold storage warehouses; and food processing facilities.

 Everyone is regularly exposed to low levels of ammonia in air, soil, water, and food.
 You can be exposed to higher levels of ammonia by breathing it or having skin contact with it.